yashmishra045/File-Integrity-Checker/README.md

-# File-Integrity-Monitor
+# File-Integrity-Checker

-File integrity monitoring (FIM), sometimes referred to as file integrity management, is a security process that monitors and analyzes the integrity of critical assets, including file systems, directories, databases, network devices, the operating system (OS), OS components and software applications for signs of tampering or corruption, which may be an indication of a cyberattack.
+File integrity checker (FIC), sometimes referred to as file integrity management, is a security process that monitors and analyzes the integrity of critical assets, including file systems, directories, databases, network devices, the operating system (OS), OS components and software applications for signs of tampering or corruption, which may be an indication of a cyberattack.

-File Integrity Monitoring Use Cases:
+File Integrity Checking Use Cases:
 1) Detecting a cyberattack
 2) Expediting threat detection, response and remediation
 3) Identifying weaknesses within the IT infrastructure
 4) Streamlining compliance efforts

-How this FIM Tool works:
+How this FIC Tool works:
 1) Defining the file integrity policy

-   Before starting this FIM tool, the user must first specify what assets will be monitored and the types of changes that it wants to detect in powershell script.
+   Before starting this FIC tool, the user must first specify what assets will be monitored and the types of changes that it wants to detect in powershell script.

 2) Establishing a baseline